lucylow/Microaggression_bingo/README.md

 ## Definitions &#x1F49C;

 **PATRIARCHY**
-* "A cultural construct in which **old, rich, white, straight, cisgender, christian men** are valued more than minority groups."
+* "A cultural construct in which **old, rich, white, straight, cisgender, able-bodied, christian men** are valued more than minority groups."
 * "Special rights, advantages, or immunity granted or available only to a particular person or group."

 **MICROAGGRESSION**